elfat-py/elfat-py/README.md

 Currently studing...
-ML, MT4, MT5, appDev, webdev
+ML, appDev, webdev, automatization

 So tired building boring console apps that i might built a real one!